Thousands gather in US capitol for March on Washington 60th anniversary

 To mark the 60th anniversary of the March on Washington, thousands converged on the National Mall in Washington on Saturday.
 They said the US has yet to fulfil Martin Luther King's dream as the country remains fractured by racial inequality

-It's been 60 years since the historic March on Washington where Dr. Martin Luther King pronounced his Iconic "I Have a Dream" speech.
+It's been 60 years since the historic March on Washington where Dr. Martin Luther King issued his iconic "I Have a Dream" speech.

-On Saturday, as a precursor to the actual anniversary of the 28th of August 1963 March on Washington, thousands converged on the US capitol as part of an event convened by the Kings’ Drum Major Institute and the Reverand Al Sharpton's National Action Network.
+On Saturday, as a precursor to the actual anniversary of the March on Washington on the 28th of August 1963, thousands descended on the US capitol as part of an event convened by the Kings’ Drum Major Institute and the Reverand Al Sharpton's National Action Network.

 “We have made progress, over the last 60 years, since Dr. King led the March on Washington," said Alphonso David, president and CEO of the Global Black Economic Forum.
 “Have we reached the mountaintop?
 Not by a long shot."